hm-lang/core/proposals/README.md

 ```
 doSomething(X?: int): int
-    # TODO: X * 3 should maybe not require prefix ? to do exactly what's expected below:
     Y ?:= ?X * 3    # Y is Null or X*3 if X is not Null.
     return ?Y       # only returns if Y is not Null
     #[ do some other stuff ]#